 The Clinic for the Rehabilitation of Wildlife (CROW) is a teaching hospital and visitor education center dedicated to saving wildlife through state-of-the-art veterinary care, research, education, and conservation medicine.

-CROW's Visitor Education Center (VEC) offers behind-the-scenes views into CROW's animal care through live camera feeds, interactive displays and daily presentations by students, staff and volunteers.
+CROW’s Visitor Education Center (VEC) offers a behind-the-scenes look into CROW’s animal care through live camera feeds, interactive displays, and daily presentations by students, staff and volunteers.

-Each year, CROW cares for approximately 3,500 wildlife patients including more than 200 species of sick, injured and orphaned wildlife in its veterinary hospital, which is one of the nation’s leading rehabilitation facilities for native and migratory wildlife.
+Each year, CROW cares for more than 6,000 wildlife patients including more than 200 different species of sick, injured, and orphaned wildlife in its veterinary hospital, which is one of the nation’s leading rehabilitation facilities for native and migratory wildlife.

 CROW offers educational fellowships and externship programs for undergraduate students, and internship programs for veterinarian graduates.

-Volunteers are the cornerstone of CROW and each year more than 200 volunteers dedicate thousands of hours helping rescue, care for and rehabilitate wildlife.
+Volunteers are the cornerstone of CROW and each year more than 200 volunteers dedicate thousands of hours helping rescue, rehabilitate, and release wildlife.

-CROW accepts all native wildlife in need of care including migratory birds.
+CROW accepts all native wildlife in need of care including migratory birds and sea turtles.

-CROW employs a full-time veterinarian who is Board Certified in avian medicine and surgury with a number of years experience working with wildlife and experienced wildlife rehabilitators.
+CROW employs a full-time veterinarian with several years’ experience working with wildlife and experienced wildlife rehabilitators.

-CROW offers immediate on-site critical care such as pain managment, surgery and radiography, while also providing for long-term rehabilitation.
+CROW offers immediate on-site critical care such as pain management, surgery, physical therapy, and radiography, while also providing for long-term rehabilitation.

 CROW has a high case-load with a rich variety of wildlife species not encountered at many other rehabilitation centers.

-CROW has served the wildlife of Southwest Florida for almost 50 years.
+CROW has served Southwest Florida’s wildlife for over 50 years.